Pants, the final frontier.

 2. Word-Of-Mouth + Internet + Ecommerce

 A pioneer in online shopping, Bonobos was strictly an online enterprise for the first four years of business.
-This decision, while partly due to economic constraints, struck a chord with male shoppers, who have generally eschewed the unrewarding rigours of traditional physical shopping.
+This decision, while partly due to economic constraints, struck a chord with male shoppers, who have generally eschewed the unrewarding rigors of traditional physical shopping.

 Sustaining Bonobos’ online presence was its then eclectic mix of in-person selling, word-of-mouth referrals, and online advertising on a fresh-faced Facebook.
 “Once we launched the site […] we sold more, not less, to feed our new automated selling engine with demand.
 Trunk shows expanded, to Chicago, Philadelphia, D.C., and Boston,” Dunn described.